Building Containers for HPC

 %runscript

-exec bash -c "source /opt/anaconda/etc/profile.d/conda.sh
+exec bash -c "source /opt/miniforge/etc/profile.d/conda.sh

 conda activate h2oai